sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 '''This page is outdated and is preserved for archival purposes only.
-See the [[http://doc.sagemath.org/html/en/installation/ SageMath Installation Guide]] instead.'''
+See the [[http://doc.sagemath.org/html/en/installation/|SageMath Installation Guide]] instead.'''

 ----